 Tauranga is a fast growing and vibrant city full of opportunities.
-It is a great place for young people to grow up, study, work and have fun.
+It is a great place for Rangatahi* to grow up, study, work and have fun.

 Council and youth engagement

-As Tauranga continues to grow, we need to make sure that our city develops to meet the needs of young people and that the ideas and opinions young people are heard.
-Council is committed to making sure that youth are aware of and engaged with council planning and processes.
+As Tauranga continues to grow, we need to make sure that our city develops to meet the needs of rangatahi and that the ideas and opinions young people are heard.
+Council is committed to making sure that rangatahi and the youth sector are aware of and engaged with council planning and processes.

 TUIA Te Here Tangata

 Following the announcement by Hon Nanaia Mahuta that a commission will be appointed for Tauranga City Council, we will be suspending the TUIA programme.
 This programme will be reviewed in later half of 2022.

 Youth advisory group / Special interest group/ Youth Sector Hui